ibm-cloud-docs/power-iaas/system-migration.md

 ## Migration checklist
 {: #migration-checklist}

-Before you migrate to a newer IBM Power System, review the following checklist:
+Before you migrate to a newer IBM Power, review the following checklist:

 - Plan the system migration.
 - Install the latest required software and apply the available fixes.